 I had once read a book on abiding, very mystical in nature.
 And like J.I.
 Packer, I too am indebted to John Owen for the way he so gently wrote.
-Owens has led many true Christians out of mysticism and into deep spiritual communion with God.
+Owen has led many true Christians away from mysticism and into deep spiritual communion with God.

 But this communion is never apart from His Word.